 Republican Candidate for U.S. Senate in CT

-If we take away insider stock knowledge, the considerations on how to vote on any given legislation changes overnight – a positive change for the people.
+If we take away the lobbying career path, the considerations on how to vote on any given legislation changes overnight – a positive change for the citizens.

-If you agree we need to stop the rampant insider trading in Congress, then send me an email and join my team. email@example.com
+If you agree we need a lifetime ban on lobbying for members of Congress and their senior staff, then send me an email and join my team. firstname.lastname@example.org